-Among all the metros in the study, between 30 and 45 percent of cultural organizations had less than one month of available URNA.
+Among all the metros in the study, between 30 and 45 percent of cultural organizations had less than one month of available URNA, as shown in Figure 12.
 In Greater Hartford, 34 percent of organizations are in this position, which is in line with the other cities studied.